 Hence emphasis was placed on geology, geomorphology, plants, and animals based on GIS analysis of LiDAR and other imagery along with observations and notes taken during the pedestrian survey in the Environmental Context section of the forthcoming inventory report.
 More, it is not just that a historic cultural resource is something 50 years old or older, it is whether or not it can be associated with a broad pattern of history significant to a local, state, or federal constituency and has enough integrity to convey this association according to the National Register Bulletin No. 15 (NPS, 1998, hereafter NRB15).
-Themes which the material evidence located during the 2016 pedestrian survey and inventory and previous cultural resources surveys are associated include: Crop Production, Dairy Farming, Dry Farming, Economic/Market Forces of Depression, Ethnicity, Gender and Women in Homesteading, Farming, and Ranching contexts, Homesteading, In-Migration, Out-Migration, Irrigation, Land Policy, Enclosed Cattle Raising, Transition from Horse-Drawn to Mechanized Agriculture, Settlement, Subsistence and Self-Sufficiency to name a few (Cassity, 2010a,b, 2011:13).
+Themes which the material evidence located during the 2016 pedestrian survey and inventory and previous cultural resources surveys are associated include: Crop Production, Dairy Farming, Dry Farming, Economic/Market Forces of Depression, Ethnicity, Gender and Women in Homesteading, Farming, and Ranching contexts, Homesteading, In-Migration, Out-Migration, Irrigation, Land Policy, Enclosed Cattle Raising, Transition from Horse-Drawn to Mechanized Agriculture, Settlement, Subsistence and Self-Sufficiency to name a few (Cassity, 2010a,b; Cassity and Wyoming, 2011:13).

-Hardesty and Little's Feature Systems Archaeology methodology (2009; Figure 2) can facilitate the organization and management of field data by theme as well as the testing of hypotheses at the siteand isolated-finds-scale resulting in a more holistic interpretation that reveals heretofore unexplored connections and intersections of the Mormon Row-Antelope Flats-Dry Farms community within a larger regional and national context.
-Once located and documented, cultural resources related to the MRHD and vicinity might expand historic district boundaries or new historic district boundaries might be recommended.
-Documentation and recommendations will be provided to the GRTE, the Wyoming State Historic Preservation Office (WYSHPO), and the Wyoming Cultural Resource Information System (WYCRIS) and NRHP eligibility and Smithsonian trinomials (site numbers) will be determined through consultation based on the documentation as well as the recommendations generated for each resource provided by the inventory.
+Hardesty and Little's Feature Systems Archaeology methodology (2009; Figure 2) facilitated the organization and management of field data by theme as well as the testing of hypotheses at the site- and isolated-finds-scale resulting in a more holistic interpretation that reveals heretofore unexplored connections and intersections of the Mormon Row community within a larger regional and national context; the Feature System facilitated the identification of the object of Mormon ideological desire in the archaeological record at Mormon Row.
+Now that the archaeological record at Mormon Row has been located and documented, cultural resources related to the MRHD and vicinity might expand current MRHD (48TE1444) historic district boundaries or be considered as a Rural Historic Landscape (RHL) designation recommendation (Schroeder, in progress).
+Documentation and recommendations has been provided to the GRTE, the Wyoming State Historic Preservation Office (WYSHPO), and the Wyoming Cultural Resource Information System (WYCRIS).
+NRHP eligibility and Smithsonian trinomials (site numbers) are being determined through consultation based on the documentation as well as the recommendations generated for each resource provided by the inventory.